mcampbell508/custom-rector-rules/docs/rector_rules_overview.md

 ## MockeryIntersectionTypedPropertyFromStrictSetUpRector

-Add strict typed property based on `setUp()` strict typed assigns in TestCase.
+Add Mockery intersection typed property based on `setUp()` Mockery typed assigns in TestCase.

 This differs from the built-in Rector rule "TypedPropertyFromStrictSetUpRector" slightly to suit my preferred style.